Hidden Conflicts in Neural Networks and Their Implications for Explainability: Related Work

-Some feature attribution methods are model-agnostic.
-For instance, LIME \citep{ribeiro-lime} produces feature attribution scores by approximating any model using an interpretable linear model.
-Meanwhile, Shapley Value Sampling \citep{strumbelj-shapley-value-sampling} and SHAP \citep{lundberg-shap} leverage Shapley values \citep{shapley-values} from game theory to assess feature importance.
-These methods, however, often necessitate extensive sampling and multiple model evaluations, making them computationally demanding.

 Two attribution methods are particularly relevant to our goals of accounting for conflicts and biases.
-DeepLIFT RevealCancel \citep{shrikumar-deeplift} uses an approximation of Shapley values for surfacing cancelled features, to some extent, but suffers from other limitations, as illustrated in Section \ref{sec:introduction}.
-Bias Back-propagation \citep{wang-bias-matters} attributes the effects of biases to input features, differing from CAFE, which computes separate attribution scores for input features and biases, thus distinguishing between the two.
+DeepLIFT RevealCancel \citep{shrikumar-deeplift} uses an approximation of Shapley values for partially surfacing canceling features, but still underestimates their effects (see example in Section \ref{apd:real-world-conflict} in the Appendix), does not satisfy the formal notion of local conflict awareness, disregards model biases and has not been generalised to more complex models, such as transformers.
+Bias Back-propagation (BBp) \citep{wang-bias-matters} attributes the effects of biases to input features, differing from CAFE, which computes separate attribution scores for input features and biases, disentangling the contributions of the two.
+Additionally, unlike CAFE, BBp is only applicable to ANNs with piece-wise linear activation functions.

-CAFE aims to better understand the reasoning of NNs, by unearthing conflicts between features and the role of biases.
-Similarly, existing work on deliberative explanations~ \citep{wang-deliberative-explanations} emphasized the importance of capturing insecurities in NNs, though it focused exclusively on images and produced sets of potentially ambiguous input regions instead of attribution scores, making it orthogonal to our approach.
-Also related to internal model deliberations are contrastive explanations with pertinent negatives \citep{dhurandhar-pertinent-negatives}, which highlight the missing parts of inputs that could cause the model to predict different classes, making them closer in spirit to counterfactual explanations.
-Finally, SpArX \citep{ayoobi-sparx} aims at tracking the full reasoning of NNs through their sparsification.
-However, the produced explanations are considerably more complex than attribution scores and may not scale to larger NNs.

-Evaluating AI model explanations, including feature attributions, remains an open research area, with a general lack of standardisation and a variety of discordant viewpoints on what constitutes a more desirable explanation \citep{evaluating-ml-explanations, chen-what-makes-good-explanation, rahnama-blame-problem, nauta-anecdotal-evidence-quantitative-eval, le-benchmarking-xai}.
-Several properties have been proposed and studied in the literature (e.g. see \citep{sokol2020explainability,nauta-anecdotal-evidence-quantitative-eval} for some overviews).
-Amongst these, \emph{fidelity} (also referred to as correctness, faithfulness or descriptive accuracy~\citep{nauta-anecdotal-evidence-quantitative-eval}) is widely regarded as crucial~\citep{infidelity-sensitivity-explanations}, as it amounts to explanations being truthful to the model they aim to explain: we will use this measure for comparison between CAFE and several baselines.
-CAFE is also designed to satisfy the commonly enforced \emph{completeness} property \citep{sundararajan-integrated-gradients} (also known as ``summation-to-delta" \citep{shrikumar-deeplift} or ``sensitivity-N" \citep{ancona-towards-attribution}), requiring that the sum of the attribution scores should be equal to the difference between the model outputs for the reference input and for the actual input.
-Finally, we consider properties of \emph{missingness} from \citep{lundberg-shap} and \emph{linearity} from \cite{sundararajan-integrated-gradients}.